funkybob/ugu/docs/index.rst

 -----

-In this tutorial we're going to progressively construct a configuration for uWSGI to serve our web app reliably and efficiently.
+In this tutorial we're going to progressively construct a configuration for uWSGI to serve our web app reliably and efficiently. uWSGI describes itself
+thus:

+    The uWSGI project aims at developing a full stack for building hosting services.

 Modern web apps tend to be composed of several parts::